Joe91/fun-bots/.github/CODING_GUIDELINES.md

-## 3. Development

-This section contains:

-* Development structures
-* Development processes / workflow
-* Coding conventions
-* Useful tools
-* Gotchas / tips and tricks learned over the years
+👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-## 3.1 Coding conventions
+## 1.0 Coding conventions

-### 3.1.1 Lua
+### 1.1.0 Lua

 #### Structure: